eclipse-ibeji/ibeji/docs/design/README.md

 ### In-Vehicle Digital Twin Service Overview

 The initial In-Vehicle Digital Twin Service will provide the functionality needed by the proof-of-concept.
 On the Provider side, this initial contribution supports only a single Provider registering its DTDL.
-On the Consumer side, there is a simplified query api and the ability to subscribe to a provided hardware resource data feed.
+On the Consumer side, there is a simplified query api, and the ability to subscribe to a provided hardware resource data feed and to invoke commands on provided hardware resources.

 ### Interfaces